2littersofwater/Furui-Phi-Tweaks/README.md

 <sup>(6)</sup> Reduces page content area.
 When enabled, recommended value is `10`.
 A lower value will reveal an unavoidable page content width inconsistency between normal & split tabs.<br>
 <sup>(7)</sup> When enabled, recommended value is `5`.<br>
 <sup>(8)</sup> To copy Zen Browser, set value to `10`.
+\
+\
 Applying modifications requires restarting Vivaldi.

-## :wrench: Troubleshooting

-- Double check Vivaldi settings as per installation step 4 ;
-- Find potentially incompatible settings by comparing with an empty profile ;
-- You may disable Phi by setting the tab bar position to top or bottom or toggling the tab bar off ;
-- Simultaneously using Phi with another CSS mod is not supported.

 ## Limitations:
 The tweaks that I have done is mostly to fit what I used to have when I was using [Zen Browser](https://zen-browser.app), thus there might be some elements that you want but I don't.
-Feel free to change back what I had done.
+Feel free to change back what I had done

+> [!NOTE]
+> The changes in the .css file are commented as `edited`, the default values are there.

 + Exceeding the toolbar WILL coincide with exit, minimize, maximize